Prinkesh39/First-Project-/README.md

 # First-Project-

-Installations:
+Installations and Library used:

-This project needs python and it's libraries mainly Pandas, Numpy, Matplotlib, Seaborn and Scikit Learn
+This project needs python and it's libraries mainly Pandas, Numpy, Matplotlib, Seaborn and Scikit Learn which can be installed using terminal command pip install <library name>

 Project Motivation:

-A data based approach towards predicting the default in repayment
+Being a finance personal working with a Bank, we face many challanges to not only add more customer for our credit business but also to ensure that our rate of defaults remain low.
+This project can help in indentify the correct demography which a company can target to grow their business.
+This is a data based approach towards predicting the default in repayment.
+This is a simple model but still shows a promising result.
+More features can be added in the data as well as better modern algorithims like Deep Learning may also be employed to achieve even more accuracy.

 File Descriptions: